Imagen de recurso

 It also causes damage to ecosystems and it contributes to acid rain when oxidized to sulfuric acid.
 This provokes acidification of ecosystems, injuries and necrosis in vegetation and deterioration of materials.

-The Sulfur Dioxide cartridge has a built-in electrochemical sensor which presents high cross-sensitivities with O3 and NO2.
-When used together with the NO2 and O3 cartridges, the Kunak algorithm is capable of correcting these cross-sensitivities improving the accuracy of the measurements.
+The sulphur dioxide cartridge has a built-in electrochemical sensor which presents high cross-sensitivities with O3, NO2 and CO.
+When used together with the NO2, O3 and CO cartridges, the Kunak algorithm can correct these cross-sensitivities, improving the accuracy of the measurements.
+However, it is not recommended for applications requiring accurate SO2 measurements at very low concentrations (<20 ppb).

 Type